-- How often should I have my blood pressure and lipid levels checked?
+- How often should I have my blood pressure and cholesterol checked?

 If You Need Help: Getting Started

-A diabetes self-management education and support (DSMES) services can help you learn how to manage diabetes and address your personal needs if you need help getting started.
-A certified diabetes care and education specialist (CDCES) can coach you and give you tools to navigate it all and support your treatment plan.
+DSMES services can help you learn how to manage diabetes.
+A certified diabetes care and education specialist (CDCES) can coach you and give you tools to navigate an illness and support your treatment plan.
 Ask your primary care physician for a referral at your next appointment.
 Many DSMES services now offer telehealth options.
 To find a DSMES service near you, check out the DSMES locator.

-Learn more and join the Know Diabetes by Heart initiative at knowdiabetesbyheart.org.
+Learn more and receive emails from Know Diabetes by Heart at www.knowdiabetesbyheart.org.

 For More Information